gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_jira_server.md

 # ...
 ```

 The above sequence should result in three PEM encoded files being generated: auth.crt, auth.key, and auth.cas (certificate, private key, and CA certs respectively).
-We'll reference these later when [configuring Teleport-Plugins](#configuration-file).
+We'll reference the auth.crt, auth.key, and auth.cas files later when [configuring the plugins](#configuration-file).

 !!! note "Certificate Lifetime"
      By default, [`tctl auth sign`](https://gravitational.com/teleport/docs/cli-docs/#tctl-auth-sign) produces certificates with a relatively short lifetime.
 For production deployments, the `--ttl` flag can be used to ensure a more practical certificate lifetime. `--ttl=8760h` exports a 1 year token